MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-workspace-system-requirements.md

 manager: shujoshi
 ---

-# Customer Service workspace system requirements
+# System requirements for Customer Service workspaces

-This topic provides information about the prerequisites and system requirements for using Customer Service workspace in your organization.
+This article provides information about the prerequisites and system requirements for using Customer Service workspace in your organization.

 > [!NOTE]
 > The Customer Service workspace app is not supported on the Unified Service Desk framework.